128technology/docs/docs/concepts_machine_communication.md

                             burlington   enabled    TCP SYN; Mid-flow; TCP SYN Jumbo;
 ```

 The firewall detector function sends deliberately malformed, out-of-order, and missequenced packets in bursts of four packets every five minutes (by default).
-This time may be dilated if you are assured there is no firewall on the path, nor any possibility of the path changing to include a stateful device at any point in the future.
+This time may be increased if you are certain there is no firewall on the path, nor any possibility of the path changing to include a stateful device.
 If you know there is a firewall device in the path, you can force the `udp-transform` to `always-transform`, which suppresses the firewall detector packets entirely.

 ### Path MTU Discovery
 | Direction     | Port/Proto | Client Payload (bytes) | Server Payload (bytes) | Default Interval | Notes                                                        |